7 Hardest Math Problems In The World (Unsolved)

 (That’s right, this is one of those million-dollar math problems you’ve no doubt heard about).

-The Riemann Hypothesis focuses on all non-trivial zeros of the Riemann zeta function is in real part 1/2.
+The Riemann Hypothesis focuses on all non-trivial zeros of the Riemann zeta function in real part 1/2.

 In terms of complex numbers, this means that the function has a specific behavior along a vertical line, and the hypothesis states that this behavior will continue along this line infinitely.